 The independent website based its findings on program quality, marketability and affordability.
 This marks the fourth straight school year in which Ecampus was ranked by a national organization.

-The role of adviser often extends to faculty, too, and highly popular Ecampus instructor Kevin Ahern, Ph.D., is this year's winner of the NACADA Outstanding Faculty Advising Award.
+The role of advisor often extends to faculty, too, and highly popular Ecampus instructor Kevin Ahern, Ph.D., is this year's winner of the NACADA Outstanding Faculty Advising Award.
 Ahern teaches courses in the Department of Biochemistry and Biophysics, and he is also OSU's director of undergraduate research.